 Latest EHS Regulations Updates Assist Companies to Achieve EHS Compliance

-VANCOUVER, BRITISH COLUMBIA, CANADA, February 3, 2021 /EINPresswire.com/ — STP ComplianceEHS (STP) announces the release of its recently updated EHS audit protocol for Singapore.
-This audit protocol, which covers relevant national EHS requirements, was previously updated in October 2018.
-The regulatory date for the current release is November 2020.
+VANCOUVER, BC, CANADA, June 21, 2021 /EINPresswire.com/ — STP ComplianceEHS (STP) and Specialty Technical Consultants (STC) announce the release of its newly developed environmental health and safety (EHS) audit protocol for South Africa.
+This audit protocol covers relevant national EHS requirements.
+The regulatory date for the current release is February 2021.

-Leading companies around the world use IAPC EHS audit protocols to understand the scope of their EHS regulatory obligations and rapidly collect, share, archive, and export audit findings in a cost-effective manner.
-IAPC EHS audit protocols are focused on those national (plus, in some cases, regional or provincial) EHS requirements that have site-specific application for manufacturing operations.
-As a leading EHS management consulting firm with a global network of experienced EHS teaming partners, STP has in-depth knowledge and technical expertise of local/regional EHS requirements.
+Leading companies around the world use EHS audit protocols to understand the scope of their EHS regulatory obligations and rapidly collect, share, archive, and export audit findings in a cost-effective manner.
+EHS audit protocols are prepared by STC in partnership with STP and continue to focus on those national (plus, in some cases, regional or provincial) EHS requirements that have site-specific application for manufacturing operations.
+As a leading EHS management consulting firm with a global network of experienced EHS teaming partners, STC has in-depth knowledge and technical expertise of local/regional EHS requirements.

-STP maintains leading-edge EHS audit protocols for more than 50 jurisdictions.
-The protocol documents are written in English and are available in MS Word, Adobe Acrobat, and Excel formats, as well as through STP’s web-based portal or can be integrated into an existing company platform.
-Using the protocols’ custom templates and advanced functionality features, auditors can easily track audit findings and manage data over time to improve compliance, risk management, and safety performance.
+STP and STC maintain leading-edge EHS audit protocols for more than 50 jurisdictions.
+The protocol documents are written in English and are available in MS Word, Adobe Acrobat and Excel formats, as well as through STP’s web-based portal or can be integrated into an existing company platform.
+Using the protocols’ custom templates and advanced functionality features, auditors can easily track audit findings and manage data over time to improve compliance, risk management and safety performance.
 In addition, STP’s formatting is compatible with leading risk management and sustainability platform providers.

 For more information on this release click here.

 For more information on all International EHS audit protocols offered by STP click here.

 About STP ComplianceEHS